 Emory Cook developed a binaural stereo record consisting of two mono signals played simultaneously.
 It was first demonstrated at a New York audio fair.
 There was a demand for such records, and Cook Records began to produce them commercially in 1952.
 2

-RCA Victor issued the first large-scale, prerecorded, open-reel stereo tapes priced at $18.95 each at a time when a similar mono LP record would sell for $3.95-5.995!
+RCA Victor issued the first large-scale, prerecorded, reel-to-reel stereo tapes.
+They were priced at $18.95 at a time when a similar mono LP would sell for as little as $3.95.
 3

 The June 2 issue of Billboard carried an article titled “Entire RCA Line Goes Stereo With First Disks Due in June.”
 By the end of the year, stereo records were a standard part of the industry.

 RCA Victor introduced fake stereo to the world by issuing three Toscanini albums using their Electronic Stereo Reprocessing system (ESR).
 This dynamic system produced a good semblance of stereo and was received with mostly positive reviews—and dramatically increased catalog sales.